kliment/Printrun/README.md

   3. Download and unpack pyserial from http://pypi.python.org/packages/source/p/pyserial/pyserial-2.5.tar.gz
   4. In a terminal, change to the folder you unzipped to, then type in: `sudo python setup.py install`

-The tools will run just fine in 64bit on Lion, you don't need to mess with any of the 32bit settings.
+The tools will probably run just fine in 64bit on Lion, you don't need to mess with any of the 32bit settings.
+In case they don't, try
+  5. export VERSIONER_PYTHON_PREFER_32_BIT=yes
+in a terminal before running Pronterface

 ## Mac OS X (pre Lion)
   1. Download and install http://downloads.sourceforge.net/wxpython/wxPython2.8-osx-unicode-2.8.12.0-universal-py2.6.dmg